rpicard/explore-flask/8-templates.md

 What we are doing is calling an undefined macro — `nav_link` — and passing it two parameters: the target endpoint (i.e. the function name for the target view) and the text we want to show.

 { NOTE: You may notice that we specified “with context” in the import statement.
-The Jinja **context** consists of the variables that are passed to the `render_template()` function from our Python code.
-These variables are made available in the tempalte that is being rendered.
+The Jinja **context** consists of the arguments passed to the `render_template()` function as well as the Jinja environment context from our Python code.
+These variables are made available in the template that is being rendered.
 Some variables are explicitly passed by us, e.g. `render_template("index.html", color="red")`, but there are several variables and functions that Flask automatically includes in the context , e.g. `request`, `g` and `session`.
 When we say `{% from ... import ... with context %}` we are telling Jinja to make all of these variables available to the macro as well.

 }